littleadam/Painter_ai/README.md

 # Painter_ai
-An application for smart painting. the app uses AI to analyze and decide
+An application for smart painting. the app uses AI to analyze and decide. given the area to paint, the app choses how to paint effectively